 Wat Phra Ram

-Amidst the ruins of the ancient Ayutthaya, this restored temple once served as a place of worship.
+Amidst the ruins of the ancient Ayutthaya, this restored temple was once the grandest temple in the empire.
 It holds a special place in Ayutthaya’s history.
-It was erected on the cremation site of the kingdom’s founder, a poignant tribute to a monarch who laid the foundations of a great empire.
+It was erected on the cremation site of the kingdom’s founder, a tribute to a monarch who laid the foundations of this great empire.

 Wat Chaiwatthanaram

-Perched on the banks of the mighty Chao Phraya River, Wat Chaiwatthanaram was commissioned by King Prasat Thong in 1630 as a tribute to his mother.
-The temple was designed to rival the opulence of Angkor Wat itself.
-A sprawling complex of towering spires and intricate carvings, it evokes the mystical allure of ancient Khmer architecture.
+On the banks of the Chao Phraya River lies Wat Chaiwatthanaram.
+It was commissioned by King Prasat Thong in 1630 as a tribute to his mother.
+The temple was designed to rival that of Angkor Wat itself.
+A sprawling complex of towering spires and carvings, it evokes the mysticism of ancient Khmer architecture.

-The Ayutthaya Historical Park is bathed in a golden glow as the sun dips below the horizon.
-The light and shadow transform these spooky ruins into a magical scene, one you should not miss.
+As the sun dips below the horizon, the Ayutthaya Historical Park is bathed in a golden glow.
+The light and shadow turn these spooky ruins into a magical scene, and one you should not miss.

 Thailand Heritage In The Bangkok Kingdom Era

-After 400 years of rule, the kingdom fell to the invading Burmese.
+After 400 years of rule, the once powerful kingdom fell to the invading Burmese.
 The invaders burned down the city of Ayutthaya in 1767.
 But the Thais weren’t about to let the invading upstarts have the last laugh.
-Under the leadership of astute military leader Taksin, they booted the Burmese out of the kingdom in a mere year.
+Under the leadership of military leader Taksin, they triumphed over the invaders in a mere year.
 Taksin then set up a new palace and capital in Thonburi, part of what is now Bangkok.
-This bold and brilliant leader was crowned king, and history would forever remember him as Taksin the Great.
+This brilliant leader was crowned king, and history would forever remember him as Taksin the Great.

-But the new Thai king wasn’t done yet.
-Uniting several breakaway provinces wasn’t easy.
-Some of these smaller kingdoms thought they were better off on their own.
+But the new Thai king wasn’t quite done.
+Uniting breakaway provinces wasn’t easy.
+Smaller kingdoms thought they were better off on their own.
 But not on Taksin’s watch!
-He swiftly replaced disloyal leaders with folks he could trust, reuniting the kingdom.
+He swiftly replaced disloyal leaders with ones he could trust, reuniting the kingdom.

 Rattanakosin Era

-Around this time, Chinese migrants started trickling in as the kingdom needed migrant labour for the fast-developing country.
-Taksin’s reign however was cut short.
-All that fighting and nation-building had taken its toll.
-A new pretender, named Rama seized power, becoming King Rama I and founding the Chakri dynasty, which is still the ruling dynasty today.
+Around this time, Chinese migrants started trickling in as migrant labour for the fast-developing country.
+The Taksin’s reign, though, was cut short.
+All that nation-building had taken its toll.
+A new pretender, called Rama, seized power, becoming King Rama I and founding the Chakri dynasty, which is still the ruling dynasty today.

-The royal court moved from Thonburi to the strategic east bank of the Chao Phraya River, on Rattanakosin Island.
-This new dynasty brought with it a dazzling new palace, showcasing the finest Thai workmanship.
-Within its walls, the magnificent Emerald Buddha, a large semi-precious stone Buddha, sits as the ultimate symbol of Thai pride.
+The royal court moved from Thonburi to the more strategic east bank of the Chao Phraya River, on Rattanakosin Island.
+This new dynasty brought with it a fine new palace, one that showed Thai workmanship at its best.
+Within its walls, the Emerald Buddha sat; a large semi-precious stone Buddha, it’s the ultimate symbol of Thai pride.

 The Grand Palace

-The Grand Palace, a sprawling labyrinth of spires and ornate halls, is a showcase of the opulence of the Rattanakosin Kingdom.
+The Grand Palace, a labyrinth of spires and ornate halls, reveals the opulence of the Rattanakosin Kingdom.
 The palace is a city within a city.
 From the Temple of the Emerald Buddha to the auspicious Phra Si Rattana Chedi, every corner of the palace is a delight for any serious heritage lover.
 The attention to minute details, the use of colours, and the sheer majesty of the place are breathtaking.

 Wat Pho

-Wat Pho, in the heart of Bangkok, houses the colossal Reclining Buddha.
-But Wat Pho is more than just a place of religious devotion.
-It’s also a centre of learning and healing.
-The temple is considered the birthplace of traditional Thai massage, and visitors can still experience this ancient practice today.
-As you wander through the temple grounds you’ll encounter a vast collection of Buddha images, each one more intricate and beautiful than the last.
+Wat Pho houses the colossal Reclining Buddha.
+But Wat Pho is also a famous centre of learning and healing.
+The temple is considered the birthplace of traditional Thai massage.
+Visitors can still experience this ancient practice today.
+As you wander about, you’ll encounter collections of Buddha images, each one more intricate and beautiful than the last.
 It’s a must-visit for anyone seeking a deeper understanding of Thai culture and spirituality.

 Wat Arun

 Known as “the Temple of Dawn” because it faces east towards the rising sun, Wat Arun is one of Bangkok’s most famous images.
-The towering prang symbolises Mount Meru from Hindu cosmology while the smaller prangs are symbolic of the mountains surrounding it.
-The temple is a sight to behold, especially at sunrise when the first rays of the sun illuminate the temple.
-It’s a peaceful retreat from the bustling mega city of Bangkok.
+The towering prang symbolises Mount Meru from Hindu cosmology.
+The smaller prangs represent the mountains surrounding it.
+The temple is a sight to behold.
+Come sunrise, the first rays of the sun illuminate the temple.
+It’s a peaceful scene, seemingly a world away from the hectic megacity of downtown Bangkok.

 Northern Thailand Heritage And Lanna Kingdom

 “Have you been to Chiang Mai yet?”
-It’s a question you’ll hear a lot from Thais.
-And if you haven’t, you’re missing out.
+It’s a question asked many times by the Thais.
+And if you haven’t, you’re missing out!

-The Lanna Kingdom began its story in the 13th century with King Mangrai, who united several smaller principalities including the associated historic town of Chiang Rai.
-In 1296, he settled on Chiang Mai as his newest stronghold due to its strategic location on the sides of the Ping River.
+The Lanna Kingdom began its story in the 13th century with King Mengrai.
+In 1296, he settled on Chiang Mai as his newest stronghold due to its strategic location on the banks of the Ping River.

 Lanna Becomes An Economic Powerhouse

 Lanna soon became a cultural and economic powerhouse.
-Its location at the crossroads of trade routes allowed for the exchange of goods with China, India, and other Southeast Asian kingdoms.
-This influx of influences enriched Lanna’s art, literature, and architecture – something which is still very much alive today in the historic city of Chiang Mai.
+Located at the crossroads of important trade routes, it was perfect for trading goods from China, India, and other Southeast Asian kingdoms.

 The 14th and 15th centuries marked the peak of Lanna’s influence.
-The kingdom’s rulers, such as King Tilokarat, brought a period of peace and prosperity.
+The kingdom’s rulers oversaw a period of peace and prosperity.
 Buddhism thrived, and the arts flourished.
 The building of temples, such as Wat Phra That Doi Suthep and Wat Chedi Luang, came to reflect the deep spiritual faith of the Lanna people.

 Wat Doi Suthep

-Wat Doi Suthep on Doi Suthep Mountain is one of Chiang Mai’s most recognised holy spots.
-To reach this site, you’ll need to climb a daunting number of steps, but the reward is worth it.
-On top, you’ll be greeted by panoramic views of Chiang Mai and surrounding mountains.
+Wat Doi Suthep on Doi Suthep Mountain is one of Chiang Mai’s most iconic spots.
+To reach this site, you’ll need to climb a flight of steps, but the reward is worth it.
+On top, you’ll be greeted by stunning views of Chiang Mai below and surrounding mountain ranges on the horizon.
 The temple is a masterpiece of Lanna architecture, with its golden chedi gleaming in the sunlight.
-Inside, you’ll hear the soft murmur of prayers and the gentle clinking of prayer bells.
-It’s a place of tranquillity, spiritual renewal and surrounding natural beauty that’s the perfect place to take a step back from everyday life.
+Inside, you’ll hear the soft murmur of prayers and the clinking of prayer bells.
+It’s a place of spiritual renewal, and the surrounding natural beauty makes it a perfect place to while away an afternoon.

 Wat Chedi Luang

-Wat Chedi Luang, in the old city, is a place where history seeps into every crumbling brick.
-This once-mighty temple, with its towering chedi, stands as a poignant reminder of the city’s vulnerability.
+Wat Chedi Luang, located in the heart of the old city, was a once-mighty temple.
+Its towering chedi stands as a reminder of the city’s vulnerability.
 Its upper portion was destroyed by a long-ago earthquake in 1545.
-However, there are new buildings, and smaller places of worship that bring this impressive site into the modern age.
-It’s still very much a temple at the heart of the Chiang Mai life.
+However, there are newer places of worship that bring this site into the modern age.
+It’s still very much a temple at the heart of Chiang Mai life.

 Sunday Walking Street

-Every Sunday the old city hosts street vendors, live performers, artisans and more; as curious tourists and locals attend this famous walking street.
-Walk anywhere in this hectic market, and you’ll encounter a spellbinding choice of goods, from intricate silver jewellery to colourful silk scarves.
-And to top this off, the air is filled with the aroma of some of the best street food Chiang Mai has to offer.
+Every Sunday, the old city hosts street vendors, live performers, artisans and much more, as the curious at heart attend this famous walking street.
+Everywhere you turn and you’ll encounter a spellbinding choice of goods.
+Ornate silver jewellery to colourful silk scarves and everything in between.
+And to top this all off, the air is filled with the aroma of the best street food Chiang Mai has to offer.

 Thailand Heritage – The Origins of Thai Cuisine

-Thai food isn’t just delicious; it’s a fascinating blend of flavours and traditions, shaped by centuries of history and the exchange of cultural ideas.
+Thai food isn’t just delicious; it’s a heady mix of flavours and traditions.
+Traditions that are shaped by centuries of history.

 Ancient Roots and Foreign Influences

-The first Thai food dishes were soups and broths.
-Soups such as Tom Khlong and Tom Yam.
-The ingredients of these were readily available along the Chao Phraya and other rivers.
+The first recorded Thai food dishes were soups and broths.
+Soups like Tom Khlong and Tom Yam Gung.
+The ingredients of these soups were readily available along the Chao Phraya River.

-With the influence of cultures such as the Chinese, Indians, and Burmese—things truly spiced up.
-With the Chinese came noodles, and with the Indians came curries and spices.
-The Burmese, meanwhile, shared their penchant for fermented fish sauces and hot chillies.
+The influence of Chinese, Indian, and Burmese truly spiced things up.
+The Chinese brought noodles, the Indians came with curries and spices.
+The Burmese shared their fermented fish sauces and hot chillies.

 Why The World Loves Thai Cuisine

 What’s the secret to Thai food’s global domination?
-Is it the colours that jump out at you from the plate?
-Or the tantalising food aromas that fill the air?
-Or perhaps it’s the incredible balance of flavours dancing on your taste buds?
+Is it the colours jumping at you?
+Or the food aromas filling the air?
+Or perhaps it’s the balance of flavours dancing on your taste buds?

 Thailand Heritage Guide – Why You Should Visit?